creemedia/eZcontentbirdBundle/README.md

 This bundle allows you to synchronize you Text written on [contentbird](http://contentbird.io/) with your eZ Platform project.

-In this first version it is possible to push text to eZ platform and to pull changed contnet into contentbird.
+In this first version it is possible to push text to eZ platform and to pull changed content into contentbird.

 ### Register the bundle